Kailera Therapeutics Inc. research snapshot

 $15 to $30

-More likely if clinical data is mixed, approval timelines extend, the company needs dilutive financing to fund operations beyond 2027, and competition from established players limits market share expectations.
+More likely if clinical data is mixed, approval timelines extend, the company needs additional financing after mid-2028, and competition from established players limits market share expectations.
+The consensus price target of $42.60 sits above the top of this range, reflecting that most analysts remain positive.

 Bearish case

-More likely if KAI-7535 or KAI-9531 face clinical holds, safety issues emerge, FDA rejects filings, cash runs low before milestones are reached, or Novo Nordisk and Eli Lilly maintain dominant market positions that limit commercial viability.
+More likely if KAI-7535 or other candidates face clinical holds, GI tolerability issues limit dosing, FDA rejects filings, cash runs low before milestones are reached, or Novo Nordisk and Eli Lilly maintain dominant positions that limit commercial viability.

 KLRA AI technical analysis